Economic history of India: Manufacturing

 Until the 18th century, Mughal India was one of the most important manufacturing centers in international trade.
 Key industries included textiles, shipbuilding and steel.
 Processed products included cotton textiles, yarns, thread, silk, jute products, metalware, and foods such as sugar, oils and butter.
 This growth of manufacturing has been seen as a form of proto-industrialization, similar to 18th-century Western Europe prior to the Industrial Revolution.

 Early modern Europe imported products from Mughal India, particularly cotton textiles, spices, peppers, indigo, silks and saltpeter (for use in munitions).
-European fashion, for example, became increasingly dependent on Indian textiles and silks.
+European fashion, for example, became somewhat dependent on Indian textiles and silks.
 From the late 17th century to the early 18th century, Mughal India accounted for 95% of British imports from Asia, and the Bengal Subah province alone accounted for 40% of Dutch imports from Asia.
 Demand for European goods in Mughal India was lighter, Europe's exports being largely limited to some woolens, ingots, glassware, mechanical clocks, weapons, particularly blades for Firangi swords, and a few luxury items.
 The trade imbalance caused Europeans to export large quantities of silver and to a lesser extent gold to Mughal India to pay for South Asian imports.
 Indian goods, especially those from Bengal, were also exported in large quantities to other Asian markets, such as Indonesia and Japan.

 The largest manufacturing industry was cotton textile manufacturing, which included the production of piece goods, calicos and muslins, available unbleached in a variety of colours.
 The cotton textile industry was responsible for a large part of the empire's international trade.
 The most important center of cotton production was the Bengal Subah province, particularly around Dhaka.
 Bengal alone accounted for more than 50% of textiles and around 80% of silks imported by the Dutch.
-Bengali silk and cotton textiles were exported in large quantities to Europe, Indonesia, Japan, and Africa, where they formed a significant element in the exchange of goods for slaves, and treasure.
+Bengali silk, cotton textiles, and cowrie shells were exported in large quantities to Europe, Indonesia, Japan, and Africa, where they formed a significant element in the exchange of goods for slaves, and treasure.
 In Britain protectionist policies, such as 1685-1774 Calico Acts, imposed tariffs on imported Indian textiles.

 Mughal India had a large shipbuilding industry, particularly in the Bengal Subah province.
-Economic historian Indrajit Ray estimates shipbuilding output of Bengal during the 16th and 17th centuries at 223,250 tons annually, compared with 23,061 tons produced in nineteen colonies in North America from 1769 to 1771.
+Economic historian Indrajit Ray estimates shipbuilding output of Bengal during the 16th and 17th centuries at 223,250 tons annually, compared with 23,061 tons produced in nineteen British colonies in North America from 1769 to 1771.